ABOUT THE TRAINING

 For full list and more details please follow the link below.

-Whilst the first module of the course has already begun, you still have an opportunity to join the second module, which will start on 28 February.
+Whilst the first two modules of the course have already begun, you still have an opportunity to join the third module, which will start on 3 June 2020.

-All students who take up this option will be given a complete set of module 1 and introduction day materials, including full audio recordings and transcripts of the lectures.
+All students who take up this option will be given a complete set of modules 1 and 2 and introduction day materials, including full audio recordings and transcripts of the lectures.

 (4.5 consecutive days per module)